#1 We’ll talk—a lot.

 Q: What are safe exercises for me to do after giving birth?

-For the first 6-12 weeks, it’s important to understand that the tissues in your body need to heal– but healing looks different for different people.
+For the first 6-12 weeks, it’s essential to understand that the tissues in your body need to heal– but healing looks different for different people.
 Movement creates some demand for your tissues, which can be helpful for healing.
-So, depending on your history, certain exercises may be appropriate after giving birth.
+So, depending on your history, specific exercises may be appropriate after giving birth.

 Ask your pelvic floor physiotherapist for specific examples that you can do.